CableClub/cable-club-core/lib/cableclub_web/templates/docs/link.html.md

-# Pokemon Gen 1 Trade Center Protocol
+# Pokemon Gen 1 Link Protocol

 This document describes the trade protocol as I currently understand.
 It may not be completley corerect. if you spot a discrepency, feel free to